nicolasvancan/monvandb/diary/en/README.md

 Ok, fair enough, that describes well what I want to build, a Database Management System, but the previous description is the same as describing a car as a driving cabine built upon at least three or more wheels, that can take the driver and more passengers to another place.
 In other words, it's too generic.
 I need to know a little bit more of its functions and inner parts.

 Using my research abilities I started the quest of understanding the inner components of a generic database, starting from database files and its structures.
 After some reading, I found some interesting articles saying that Database files and how they are structured depends on the database.
-Some databases are open source, so you can read their code and see what is happening there and how they save their data, and many others are completly hidden.
+Some are open source, so you can read their code and see what is happening there and how they save their data, and many others are completly hidden.

 I don't want to copy a project and build something based on another one.
 I want to suffer and make it my own way, out of nowhere.
 Of course I am not reinventing the wheel, I am just building some parts of the wheel again in my own way (For the purpose of learning and also suffering).